European Commission proposes new catch limits to tackle overfishing

 Reaction to the proposals was mixed.
 Environmental group Oceana welcomed them as a sign that the Commission is serious about tackling overfishing under the reformed common fisheries policy agreed last year.

-However, Uta Bellion, director of scientific organization Pew’s marine program, said the limits do not go far enough to end overfishing in 2015.
+However, Uta Bellion, director of scientific organisation Pew’s marine programme, said the limits do not go far enough to end overfishing in 2015.

 By agreeing to the reformed common fisheries policy the EU committed to putting all fish stocks on a sustainable footing by 2015 where possible, or 2020 at the latest.